Shell1010/AQW-md/Other Guides/Stats & Misc.md

   description: Player stats and other miscellaneous information og:image: https://bigrat.monster/media/bigrat.jpg
 ---
+I’ve made a Utility application for AQW, mainly terminal based.
+If anyone’s interested in testing it out it’s on [this repository](https://github.com/Shell1010/aqw-utils).
+Reason I put it here is because it’s nerd related as most of it is gathered from packet sniffing.

 This will entail information regarding player stats alongside some information that may not necessarily fall into other guide sections.
 Here are some abbreviations so you don't get lost:
 - AP - Attack Power
 - SP - Spell Power